 Q11.How much does a Doberman cost?

 The cost of owning a Doberman will depend on the size of your dog.
-If you have a larger dog, you’re going to pay more for food and other expenses.
+If you have a larger dog, you’re going to pay more for food and other expenses for maintaining a proper breed standard and providing them with a family environment for formal training, basic obedience training, minimal grooming, and other family activities.

 Q12.How much do Dobermans eat per day?

-It is important that you read the instructions on your dog’s food bag to learn how much it can eat each day.
-Make sure that you supervise your Doberman while they are eating so that they don’t overeat.
+It is important that you read the instructions on your family dogs food bag to learn how much it can eat each day.
+Make sure that you supervise your guard dog breed while they are eating so that they don’t overeat.

 Q13.Why did my Doberman bite me?